mkraska/meclib/Maxima/Readme.md

 AlgebraicEquivalence(S_a1, a1).
 The coefficients of the reference solution must be rounded to 3 decimal places.

 Display the interval and eventual hints on wrong values or wrong slope on either side of the interval.
 Use this in both branches of the node.
-The Te

 ```
 \(a \) für  \(t / \mathrm{s} \) {@stext@}